 The logging tenures in Clayoquot were purchased by five local First Nations, who have formed their own logging company, Iisaak Forest Resources (iisaak is a Nuu-chah-nulth word that means “respect”).
 They face serious challenges trying to implement their vision for their homelands within the dominant economic paradigm of resource extraction for profit.

 In 1999, to help resolve the Clayoquot logging controversy, a Memorandum of Understanding (MOU) was signed between Iisaak Forest Resources and several major environmental groups.
 A key component of the MOU was Iisaak’s commitment to not log in Clayoquot Sound’s intact valleys.

 Friends of Clayoquot Sound chose not to sign this MOU because it allowed continued cutting of the ancient rainforest of Clayoquot Sound (albeit in valleys already fragmented by logging).
+Instead, FOCS took on a “watchdog” role, checking that logging stayed out of intact areas.
 FOCS has since joined in an alliance with the groups that signed the MOU to work toward a lasting conservation solution for the intact valleys of Clayoquot Sound.